Borghese-Gladiator/pay-to-vote-dapp/README.md

 # Pay2Vote DApp
-DApp to track users paying to win.
-Displays leaderboard, current profile, and past transactions.
+DApp to pay to win the prize pool.
+Each voter contributes an amount and the highestVoter takes the pool home.
 - Live Demo: [https://pay-to-vote-dapp.vercel.app/](https://pay-to-vote-dapp.vercel.app/)

 ## Table of Contents